 - Most third floor rooms have a balcony

-Aotearoa: The Aotearoa longhouse is the furthest west of the longhouses.
-This makes it a very long walk to the Transportation and Ticket Center, but it is a short distance to the Great Ceremonial House.
-It’s also very close to the Luau Cove.
-You might be able to hear the Luau from your room.
+Aotearoa: The Aotearoa longhouse is the furthest west of any longhouse.
+This makes it a very long walk to the Transportation and Ticket Center, but it’s a short distance to the Great Ceremonial House.
+It’s also very close to Luau Cove.
+(You might be able to hear the Spirit of Aloha Dinner Show from your room.)

 Fiji: North of Aotearoa is the Fiji longhouse.
-It’s the background for lots of pictures.
+It’s often used as a picture perfect background for photographers.
 Fiji’s proximity to the Great Ceremonial House, Luau Cove, and the marina make it very popular.
-It’s a long walk from the Transportation and Ticket Center.
+But, it’s a long walk from the Transportation and Ticket Center.

 The rooms in Fiji face either east or west.
 The east facing rooms have a view of the marina.

-Tuvalu: The Tuvalu longhouse is the most remote of the longhouses a the Disney Polynesian Village Resort.
-It almost sits in the Seven Seas Lagoon.
-This is one of the smaller longhouses.
-It’s not too far from the Great Ceremonial House, but it’s a long way from the Transportation and Ticket Center.
-It’s also right next to the Luau Cove.
+Tuvalu: The Tuvalu longhouse is the most remote of the longhouses at Disney’s Polynesian Village Resort.
+You can almost say it sits in the Seven Seas Lagoon!
+This is one of the smaller longhouses and it’s not too far from the Great Ceremonial House, but it is a long way from the Transportation and Ticket Center.
+It’s also right next to Luau Cove.

 The rooms here are all 415 square feet.
 The north facing rooms are mostly Magic Kingdom views, but a few have Lagoon views.
 The south facing rooms have Standard views.

 Rarotonga: If you want to be close to the Great Ceremonial House, this is the long house for you.
-Located just to the east of the GCH, it’s also very close to the quiet pool, the laundry, and Lilo’s Playhouse.
+Located just to the east of the Great Ceremonial House, it’s also very close to the quiet pool, the laundry facilities, and Lilo’s Playhouse.
 The bus stop is just to the south.
 Rarotonga has the best location of all the longhouses at the Disney Polynesian Village Resort.

-All of the rooms in Rarotonga are Standard view rooms and are 415 square feet.
+All of the rooms in Rarotonga are Standard view rooms and are 415 square feet each.
 There is a deck on the second floor that connects with the Niue longhouse.

-Niue: The Niue longhouse is one of the smaller longhouses at the Disney Polynesian Village Resort, and is the only one without an elevator.
+Niue: The Niue longhouse is also one of the smaller longhouses at Disney’s Polynesian Village Resort, and is the only one without an elevator.
 (If you need an elevator you can go to Rarotonga and walk across the deck that connects with Niue.)
 There are 22 Standard view rooms in this longhouse that are 415 square feet each.

-The Nuie has views of both the volcano and the quiet pool.
+Niue has views of both the volcano and the quiet pools.
 It’s located just north of the Great Ceremonial House.

-All of the rooms in the Samoa are Standard view and are 415 square feet.
+All of the rooms in Samoa are Standard view and are 415 square feet each.

 Hawaii: The rooms in the Hawaii longhouse are Club Level rooms (meaning concierge).
 These rooms have Garden views, Lagoon views, and Magic Kingdom Theme Park views.
-The Club Level includes access to the lounge and the concierge desk.
-Robes are standard in all rooms.
+Club Level includes access to the lounge and the concierge desk.

 The rooms in the Hawaii longhouse are the same size as the standard rooms (415 square feet).
-The Magic Kingdom view rooms are some of the most coveted on the property.
+These Magic Kingdom view rooms are some of the most coveted on the property.

-The Great Ceremonial House is a short walk, but the beach and the pools are both close.
+The Great Ceremonial House is a short walk away, and the beach and the pools are still close as well.

 Tokelau: The Tokelau longhouse is the largest of the longhouses at Disney’s Polynesian Village Resort.
 The rooms here are a little larger than the Standard rooms at 476 square feet.
 Rooms in Tokelau are Standard view, except for 2 Lagoon view rooms on the northeast end of the building.

-Tokelau is centrally located, convenient to the Great Ceremonial House, the pools, the laundry, and Lilo’s Playhouse and is just a short walk to the Transportation and Ticket Center.
+Tokelau is centrally located, convenient to the Great Ceremonial House, the pools, the laundry, facilities and Lilo’s Playhouse.
+Plus, it’s just a short walk to the Transportation and Ticket Center.

 Tonga: The Tonga longhouse is one of the smallest longhouses.
 It’s also the most unique.
 Tonga is the home to all of the suites at the Polynesian Village Resort.
-Suites range from the small Honeymoon Suite (385 square feet) to the immense, 2-story, King Kamehameah Suite (1863 square feet).
+Suites range from the small Honeymoon Suite (385 square feet) to the immense, 2-story, King Kamehameha Suite (1,863 square feet).
 Tonga is centrally located just outside of the Great Ceremonial House.

-The suites all come with access to the King Kamehameah Club.
-This is concierge service.
+The suites all come with access to the King Kamehameha Club (concierge service).
 It includes help with trip planning, robes in the suite, and access to the lounge area, which has great snacks and drinks available.

-Honeymoon Suite: This is a great place to start a new life together.
-The suite has a king bed and only sleeps 2.
+Honeymoon Suite: The suite has a king bed and sleeps 2.
 It has a view of the marina and the Seven Seas Lagoon.
-No, you don’t get an automatic free upgrade if you’re celebrating your Honeymoon here.
+No, you don’t get an automatic free upgrade if you’re celebrating your honeymoon here.